-Grizzly Lake Trail is a 7.1 mile moderately trafficked out and back trail located near Aspen, CO that features a lake and is rated as moderate.
+Grizzly Lake Trail is a 7.1 mile moderately trafficked out and back trail located near Aspen, Colorado that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until September.

 Directions from Aspen: Drive 10 miles east of Aspen on Highway 82 to Lincoln Creek Road.
 Turn right and drive 6.1 miles on Lincoln Creek Road to Grizzly Creek Reservoir.
 The trailhead is on the left just after the reservoir, but before Portal Campground.

 This trail is simply beautiful, but very deceiving.
 At first you'll hike through timber and will hear the stream beside.
 You'll then discover an open meadow with gorgeous vistas.
 And this easy going part of the trail is truly moderate hiking.
 In the last third on the journey, you'll start the climb.
 My hiking buddy called all our arrivals to what we thought was finally the lake, "false summits".
 We got a late start, but didn't quit.
 We arrived at the lake at 6pm, just as the sun was starting to make its way behind the mountains.
 The aquamarine blue slowly disappeared and we started back.
 We saw deer, but no goats.
 We heard the Rocky Mountain goats were in the area, but no sightings.
 This hike is far more difficult than alluded to in the ratings.
 It took us 6 hours round trip.
 We moved at a comfortable pace.
 For those who use Fitbit, we clocked about 34,000 steps and because we hiked around the lake a bit, had 330 floors or 3,300 vertical.
 Take a whole day to enjoy this beautiful hike!

 great hike, easy to follow trail. make sure you have 4x4 to get there. ling rough road to the trail head.